-8 stylish local restaurants that just reopened
+8 stylish local restaurants for autumn

 With swanky restaurants in Epping and Brentwood, a contemporary Turkish menu, and swathe of emerald booth seating, Pivaz is a dining destination worthy of post-lockdown celebrations.
 Serving lunch, dinner and cocktails, bag a table and hit the martini cocktail list before loading up on the best baba ganoush your tastebuds can take.
 Also recommended: potted plant inspo – we don’t know who their florist is, but we’re all over the Insta-worthy interiors.